yssource/rhai/README.md

 engine.register_type::<TestStruct>();
 ```

-To use native types, methods and functions with the [`Engine`], we need to register them.
+To use native types, methods and functions with the [`Engine`], simply register them using one of the `Engine::register_XXX` API.
-There are some convenience functions to help with these.
-Below, the `update` and `new` methods are registered with the [`Engine`].
+Below, the `update` and `new` methods are registered using `Engine::register_fn`.

-*Note: [`Engine`] follows the convention that methods use a `&mut` first parameter so that invoking methods
+***Note**: Rhai follows the convention that methods of custom types take a `&mut` first parameter so that invoking methods
-can update the value in memory.*
+can update the custom types.
+All other parameters in Rhai are passed by value (i.e. clones).*

 ```rust
 engine.register_fn("update", TestStruct::update);   // registers 'update(&mut TestStruct)'
 engine.register_fn("new_ts", TestStruct::new);      // registers 'new()'
 ```

-Finally, we call our script.
-The script can see the function and method we registered earlier.
+The custom type is then ready for us in scripts.
+Scripts can see the functions and methods registered earlier.
-We need to get the result back out from script land just as before, this time casting to our custom struct type.
+Get the evaluation result back out from script-land just as before, this time casting to the custom type:

 ```rust
 let result = engine.eval::<TestStruct>("let x = new_ts(); x.update(); x")?;